 Mixed foursomes are the same as normal foursomes except males and females are teamed up.
 Two teams alternate shots but each team contains one female and one male.

 The rules stay the same as normal golf unless as mentioned above, custom rules are put in place prior to starting the competition.

-In foursomes, either player can mark the ball, pick it up or replace it.
+📋 Keep in mind: In mixed foursomes, adhering to the mixed foursomes rules, either player can mark the ball, pick it up or replace it.
 All that matters is that the players alternated shots.
 Teammates are also allowed to give each other advice.